 Week 8 Discussion Guide: Tuesday

-In class, we will discuss Casablanca's "literary" qualities: plot, character, and themes.
-To be a "scholars" of the film, we will need to construct our own written outline of the main scenes, the characters who play major and minor roles in the scenes, and the issues that emerge from the dialogue and action.
+First, though, to be "scholars" of the film, we will need to construct our own written outline of the main scenes, the characters who play major and minor roles in the scenes, and the issues that emerge from the dialogue and action.
 Getting the characters right also involves knowing who played the parts because sometimes what one wants to discuss is the actor's role in making meaning within the film.